kensnyder/any-date-parser/README.md

   `MaybeValidDate` has an `invalid` property if invalid, and an `isValid()` function whether valid or not.
 If in v1 you simply checked for an `invalid` property, v2 will behave the same.
-- If an input string does not match any known format, it will use the current locale and `Intl.DateTimeFormat` to attempt a fuzzy match.
-This allows matching on every locale, i.e. for every date format known to the JavaScript engine.
+- If an input string does not match any known format, it will attempt a fuzzy match, looking for date parts individually.

 ## Motivation